-Mr. Monk played complex music with many of his pieces almost instantly becoming jazz standards, yet this new watch looks extremely simple.
+Mr. Monk played complex music with many of his pieces almost instantly becoming jazz standards, yet this new watch is deliberately simple.

 There are only two thin hands to display time, a simple setting crown, and, well, nothing more besides a slightly oversized stainless steel case.

-Although Oris plays in a market niche of a second-tier brand (at least, when it comes to pricing their timekeepers), the guys know a thing or two about industrial design.
-Personal preferences aside, their watches are always (or, at least, when they want to) easily readable, highly ergonomic, and well-sculpted.
+Some consider Oris sa second-tier brand (at least, when it comes to pricing.)
+However, they definitely know a thing or two about industrial design.
+Personal preferences aside, their watches are always (or, at least, when they want to) easily readable, highly ergonomic, and elaborately sculpted.

-This new model, for example, features their signature “smoke blue” color of the dial that not only looks great and expensive even though the sunray finish that they use here is nothing particularly new.
+This new model, for example, features their signature “smoke blue” color of the dial.
+It looks beautiful (and expensive) even though the sunray finish is nothing new.
 It also provides an almost perfect background for the polished hands and dot-shaped hour markers.

 At 40 millimeters in diameter, the ref.
-733 7712 4085 that we discuss here is not particularly large, but, as is often the case with dress watches, may look a bit too big on a smaller person’s wrist.
+733 7712 4085 is not particularly large.
+Still, as is often the case with dress watches, it may look too big on a smaller wrist.
 Just keep that in mind.

-Here, the Swiss-based brand, too, decided to keep things simple and removed the stock calendar wheel that we see on other Cal.
-733-powered models.
-Not sure about how it affected its power reserve, but, without the date aperture, the dial of the timekeeper looks better.
+Here, the Swiss-based brand, too, decided to keep things simple and removed the stock calendar wheel.
+Not sure about how it affected the power reserve, but, without the date aperture, the dial just looks better.

 The model was revealed at

-According to the brand’s press release, they plan to limit the device’s total production run to just a thousand individually numbered units, which makes the price they ask (CHF 1800 at the time of writing this small review) not high.
+Oris plans to limit the device’s total production run to just a thousand individually numbered units.
+All things considered, the MSRP of CHF 1800 at the time of writing this review doesn’t seem too high.

 Photos: Oris